brimdata/zui/docs/support/Supported-Platforms.md

 Basic [smoke testing](#smoke-testing) has also validated that Zui appears to work on macOS Big Sur 11.7.2 as well.
-We do _not_ recommend attempting to run Brim on macOS releases older than macOS Big Sur 11.7.2.
+We do _not_ recommend attempting to run Zui on macOS releases older than macOS Big Sur 11.7.2.

 #### Hardware